Federal Hall: Subtreasury

-After the relocation of the Custom House, 26 Wall Street was transformed into a building for the United States Subtreasury, one of six in the country.
+After the relocation of the Custom House, 26 Wall Street was transformed into a building for the United States Subtreasury, one of six that handled federal funds on a regional level as part of the Independent Treasury System) independently of private banks.
 The Subtreasury desks were arranged around the rotunda of the building.
 Gold and coin storage vaults were placed along a passage near the north side of the rotunda.
 Bars were stored to the west, or left, and gold certificates and coins were stored to the east, or right.
 A vault for small change was also provided.
 A coin division was on the east side of the building, on the floor of the rotunda, toward Pine Street.
 Silver was stored in the northwest corner of the building, in the basement.
 An armory was placed on the upper stories, and various fortifications were mounted at the top of the building to protect the money.
 Adjoining the Subtreasury to the east was the United States Assay Office, a branch of the United States Mint that performed all Mint functions except creating the coinage.
 When the Subtreasury moved into the building in 1862, the structure held 70% of the federal government's money.

 In the Wall Street bombing of 1920, the Subtreasury (Federal Hall Memorial) received no damage.

 In 1883, John Quincy Adams Ward's bronze statue of George Washington was erected on the Subtreasury's ceremonial front steps.
 The statue was situated at the height of the original Federal Hall's balcony, where Washington had stood when taking oath of office, overlooking the crowds filling Broad Street up to Wall Street.
 By 1903, the building held over $275 million in gold, silver, and various other types of money; this amounted to nearly one-tenth of all of the United States' money at that point.
 A plaque memorializing the Northwest Ordinance was dedicated at the Subtreasury in 1905.

 By 1917, the Subtreasury building held $519 million worth of gold and several million dollars more in coins.
 In the Wall Street bombing of 1920, a bomb was detonated across from the Subtreasury at 23 Wall Street, in what became known as The Corner.
 Thirty-eight people died in the surrounding area, though the Subtreasury was undamaged.

 The Federal Reserve Bank replaced the Subtreasury system in 1920.
 The Subtreasury office closed on December 7 of that year, and the Assay Office leased the Subtreasury building to the Fed, which then was constructing the Federal Reserve Bank of New York Building two blocks north.
 The Fed started moving its monetary holdings from the Subtreasury to the new Fed building in May 1924.
 This prompted concern among local financiers that the federal government was planning to sell the building to a private entity.
 That July, nationalist group American Defense Society started advocating against a possible sale of the building.